rwinkhart/LoRaComm/README.md

 # Software Guide
 ### Arduino Boards
 #### Dependencies
-See `deps.txt` for any dependencies not included in Arduino IDE.
+See [here](https://github.com/rwinkhart/LoRaComm/blob/main/cpp-deps.md) for any dependencies not included in Arduino IDE.
 #### Setup
 Simply create a `1loracomm` folder in your Arduino project directory and download all of the provided *.ino files from this repository.